Quantifying patient and neighborhood risks for stillbirth and preterm birth in Philadelphia with a Bayesian spatial model: Results

-We highlight a few specific findings that may warrant further research and action from medical and public health professionals.
-After controlling for other variables, it appears as though patients who self-identify as Black are at much higher risk of stillbirth (OR=2.23) and preterm birth (OR=1.55), compared to White patients.
-Self-identified Hispanics are also at much higher risk of stillbirth (OR=1.61) than White patients.
-Finally, patients experiencing multiple birth are at much higher risk of stillbirth (OR=4.17) and preterm birth (OR=10.56) than those giving birth to only one baby.
+Table \ref{tab:ORstillpre} reports the posterior mean odds ratio (OR) and the Bayesian PD for all 19 covariates.
+Figure \ref{fig:coeff_reweight} plots the 95\% posterior credible intervals of the log-odds ratio for these 19 covariates.
+After controlling for other variables, patients who self-identified as Black were at much higher risk of stillbirth (OR=2.23, PD=1) and preterm birth (OR=1.55, PD=1), compared to White patients.
+Self-identified Hispanics were also at much higher risk of stillbirth (OR=1.61, PD=1) than White patients.
+Finally, patients experiencing multiple birth were at much higher risk of stillbirth (OR=4.17, PD=1) and preterm birth (OR=10.56, PD=1) than those giving birth to only one baby.
 These findings suggest that both maternal racial/ethnic group and multiple birth play an important role in determining a patient's likelihood of experiencing stillbirth or preterm birth.

-As for neighborhood-level risk factors, we found that after controlling for other variables, an increase in neighborhood violent crime was highly associated with higher risk of both stillbirth (OR=1.59) and preterm birth (OR=1.16).
-Other than violent crime, increased neighborhood poverty also led to much higher patient-specific risk of stillbirth (OR=3.92), while an increase in proportion of women who graduated from high school led to much higher patient-specific risk of preterm birth (OR=2.63).
-Finally, an increase in the percentage of women in the labor force was associated with much \textit{lower} patient-specific risk of preterm birth (OR=0.49).
-These findings suggest that place-based (i.e. targeted) policies and investments to decrease violent crime, alleviate poverty, or increase in the number of women in the labor force may further reduce the patient-specific risk of stillbirth or preterm birth for women living in these neighborhoods.
+Among the neighborhood-level risk factors, after controlling for other variables, an increase in neighborhood violent crime was significantly associated with greater risk of both stillbirth (OR=1.59, PD=1) and preterm birth (OR=1.16, PD=1).
+Increased neighborhood poverty also led to much higher patient-specific risk of stillbirth (OR=3.92, PD=1), while an increase in proportion of women who graduated from high school led to much higher patient-specific risk of preterm birth (OR=2.63, PD=1).
+Finally, an increase in the percentage of women in the labor force was associated with much lower patient-specific risk of preterm birth (OR=0.49, PD=1).